El Coyote (singer)

-José Angel Ledezma Quintero (born November 1, 1970), better known as El Coyote, is a Mexican banda singer.
+José Angel Ledezma Quintero (born November 1, 1970), known professionally as El Coyote, is a Mexican banda singer.

 Life

-Quintero grew up in a town named Coyotitán.
-Before José planned to be a music artist, he wanted to play baseball professionally.
-Which made him travel to Mazatlán, Mexico.
-The capital of the big star sinaloense bands, this is where he slowly began to get the nickname El Coyote.
-In 1989, El Coyote debuted in La Original Banda El Limón de Salvador Lizárraga, leaving aside his baseball dreams for a moment.
-Music became his priority, and when he turned 19 years old he would become part of the first generation of Banda vocalists.
-Making his own style and texture of music which came natural with his voice.
-El Coyote was also a part of Banda la Costeña de Ramón López Alvarado, La Original Banda El Limón, and Banda Los Recoditos.
-He recorded various albums as vocalist with these groups; In 1997, El Coyote recorded an album with Los Recoditos that was not released at the time.
-Before starting his solo career, he had recorded the album "Me lo contaron ayer" with La Original Banda El Limón, released in 1997.
-The album recorded with Banda Los Recoditos for Musart, was released in 2004 as "Mis corridos escondidos".
+Ledesma grew up in the town of Coyotitán, Sinaloa.
+Before he planned to be a musician, he wanted to play baseball professionally, which made him travel to Mazatlán, Sinaloa; the capital of the big-name Sinaloan bandas.
+This is where he slowly began to get the nickname "El Coyote".
+In 1989, Ledesma debuted in Banda El Limón, leaving aside his baseball dreams for a moment.
+Music eventually became his priority, and when he turned 19 years old, he would become part of the first generation of banda vocalists; making his own style and texture of music which came natural with his voice.
+Ledesma was also a part of Banda La Costeña de Ramón López Alvarado, La Original Banda El Limón de Salvador Lizárraga, and Banda Los Recoditos.
+He recorded various albums as vocalist with these groups.
+In 1997, he recorded an album with Los Recoditos that was not released at the time.
+Before starting his solo career, he had recorded the album "Me Lo Contaron Ayer" with La Original Banda El Limón, released in 1997.
+The album recorded with Banda Los Recoditos for Musart, was released in 2004 as "Mis Corridos Escondidos".
 Banda Los Recoditos had re-recorded the same songs with another vocalist and released it in 1997 in an album titled "El Nylon".
-Finally, in December 1997, Jose Angel debuts in his first solo album "Aquí me quedaré" with EMI.
+Finally, in December 1997, Ledesma debuted with his first solo album "Aquí Me Quedaré" with EMI.